mofaizal/Azure-Cloud-Engineering-Curriculum-From-Beginner-to-Pro/Week-1/day2_Resource Group.md

 # Day  2 :🌍Cloud Region & Availability Zone
 ## 🎯Learning objective:
+Understand Cloud Regions and Availability Zones to enhance your cloud infrastructure.
+Learn what regions and availability zones are, their roles in improving performance and availability, and how to deploy resources effectively.
+Explore how to use these concepts for high availability, disaster recovery, and cost optimization while ensuring compliance with data regulations.
 ## 📹YouTube Vidoe link
 ### Cloud Region & Availability Zone அசூர் ரிஜன் (டேட்டா சென்டர்) & அவைலபிலிட்டி ஜோன் Azure in Tamil
 [![Watch the YouTube Video](https://img.youtube.com/vi/3IBpsGgdt78/0.jpg)](https://www.youtube.com/watch?v=3IBpsGgdt78)